Working Papers

 Durables and Size-dependence in the Marginal Propensity to Spend (with Martin Beraja)

-Inefficient Automation (with Martin Beraja) (accepted at The Review of Economic Studies)
+Inefficient Automation (with Martin Beraja) [Published version]

 Abstract: How should the government respond to automation?
 We study this question in a heterogeneousagent model that takes worker displacement seriously.
 We recognize that displaced workers face two frictions in practice: reallocation is slow and borrowing is limited.
 We first show that these frictions result in inefficient automation.
 Firms are effectively too patient when they automate, and (partly) overlook the time it takes for workers to reallocate and for the benefits of automation to materialize.
 We then analyze a second best problem where the government can tax automation but lacks redistributive tools to fully overcome borrowing frictions.
 The equilibrium is (constrained) inefficient — automation and reallocation impose pecuniary externalities on workers.
 The government finds it optimal to tax automation while labor reallocates, even when it has no preference for redistribution.
 Using a quantitative version of our model, we find significant welfare gains from slowing down automation.